 Making it all work

-and proceed through the funnel multiple times as they grow and adapt with your business.
+The customer support funnel is not a one-way path.
+Customers may flow between stages and proceed through the funnel multiple times as they grow and adapt with your business.

 The two most important considerations when setting up workflows to optimize your funnel are accessibility and consistency between stages.

 If your customers can’t reach you, there’s no funnel to speak of.
 The hub is often your contact us page, which serves to direct customers to the right channel for their situation.

 The channels you use depend on the size of your support team, but the basics are usually knowledge base, social support, and whatever direct contact you have set up — from email, phone support, live chat or help desk software.

 Your team likely relies on several systems to keep you connected with each other and with your customers.
 Connecting these systems improves your support team’s performance and creates a better customer experience.

 For example, at SnapEngage we rely on a series of integrations and plugins to keep customers flowing through our funnel.

 Fill in the gaps